 South Asian Seafarers – in War and Peace

-Book here for your admission to the ship, £7.50 for adults and FREE for children and students with student card or student rail card.
+Book below for your admission to the ship, £7.50 for adults and FREE for children (aged 16 and under) and students with student card or student rail card.

 Visit all decks, hear all about HMS Wellington in World War Two, see the exquisite model collection,